Pangenesis: Darwin

 Darwin's pangenesis theory attempted to explain the process of sexual reproduction, inheritance of traits, and complex developmental phenomena such as cellular regeneration in a unified mechanistic structure.
 Longshan Liu wrote that in modern terms, pangenesis deals with issues of "dominance inheritance, graft hybridization, reversion, xenia, telegony, the inheritance of acquired characters, regeneration and many groups of facts pertaining to variation, inheritance and development."
 Mechanistically, Darwin proposed pangenesis to occur through the transfer of organic particles which he named 'gemmules.'
 Gemmules, which he also sometimes referred to as plastitudes, pangenes, granules, or germs, were supposed to be shed by the organs of the body and carried in the bloodstream to the reproductive organs where they accumulated in the germ cells or gametes.
 Their accumulation was thought to occur by some sort of a 'mutual affinity.'
 Each gemmule was said to be specifically related to a certain body part- as described, they did not contain information about the entire organism.
 The different types were assumed to be dispersed through the whole body, and capable of self-replication given 'proper nutriment'.
 When passed on to offspring via the reproductive process, gemmules were thought to be responsible for developing into each part of an organism and expressing characteristics inherited from both parents.
 Darwin thought this to occur in a literal sense: he explained cell proliferation to progress as gemmules to bind to more developed cells of their same character and mature.
 In this sense, the uniqueness of each individual would be due to their unique mixture of their parents' gemmules, and therefore characters.
 Similarity to one parent over the other could be explained by a quantitative superiority of one parent's gemmules.
-Yongshen Lu points out that Darwin knew of cells' ability to multiply by self-division, so it is unclear how Darwin supposed the two proliferation mechanisms to relate to each other.
+Yongsheng Lu points out that Darwin knew of cells' ability to multiply by self-division, so it is unclear how Darwin supposed the two proliferation mechanisms to relate to each other.
 He did clarify in a later statement that he had always supposed gemmules to only bind to and proliferate from developing cells, not mature ones.
 Darwin hypothesized that gemmules might be able to survive and multiply outside of the body in a letter to J. D. Hooker in 1870.